Fibromyalgia

 Various stages of Fibromyalgia pain syndrome

-Doctors have identified that genetic factors can also be a reason for fibromyalgia where they are exposed to hypersensitivity pain.
+Doctors have identified that genetic factors can also be a reason for fibromyalgia, where they are exposed to hypersensitivity pain.

-The possible treatment is always directed towards the central nervous system to improve the conditions of fibro body.
+The possible treatment is always directed towards the central nervous system to improve the conditions of the fibro body.

 Predisposed state